rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/demos/AttachmentDemos.md

    - Demonstrates custom handling of file uploads, using the `handleAttach` in `<MessageBar>` and `handleFileDrop` in `<FileDropZone>`.
    - Demonstrates how to define the `attachMenuProps` in the `<MessageBar>` to create a menu that allows users to select the source of an item they're attaching.

-This demo includes broader chatbot features, including:
+This demo includes broader ChatBot features, including:

 1. A [`<ChatbotToggle>`](/patternfly-ai/chatbot/ui#toggle) that controls the [`<Chatbot>`](/patternfly-ai/chatbot/ui#container) container.
 2. A `<ChatbotContent>` and [`<MessageBox>`](/patternfly-ai/chatbot/ui#content-and-message-box) with: